 A rare moment with all four of us captured in the same photo.

-Spend time on the beach
+Relax on the lake beach

 We must warn you that the waters of Harrison Lake are glacier fed, so it’s cold.
 Don’t let the nearby hot springs fool you.
 This water is very refreshing!

 We enjoyed walking on the beach in the evenings.
 Our boys like flipping over rocks and driftwood in search of small crabs.
 Even though we explained that it’s a mountain lake, not the ocean, they didn’t seem to care.
-It looks and feels like the ocean beaches found on the coast of the Pacific Northwest.
+It actually looks and feels a lot like the ocean beaches found on the coast of the Pacific Northwest.

 Get your $45 credit for AirBnB accommodations here.